allkern/iris/README.md

 Booting to the XMB should be possible once these features are implemented, and is one of my medium-term goals for this project.

 # Special thanks and acknowledgements
-I would like to thank the emudev Discord server, Ziemas, Nelson (ncarrillo), cakehonolulu, PSI-rockin and the PCSX2 team for their kind support.
+I would like to thank the emudev Discord server, Ziemas, Nelson (ncarrillo), cakehonolulu, PSI-rockin, noumi and the PCSX2 team for their kind support.

 This project makes use of ImGui, gl3w, toml++, Portable File Dialogs and stb_image